mbcrump/awesome-security/README.md

 # Awesome Security [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Hi, this is Sarthak and I'm a lead maintainer of this project.
-For further questions or general security information catch me on Twitter at [smash8tap](https://twitter.com/smash8tap) or you can always find me in chat in [Michael's](https://www.twitch.tv/mbcrump) twitch stream.
+For further questions or general security information catch me on Twitter at [smash8tap](https://twitter.com/smash8tap) or you can always find me in the chat during [Michael's](https://www.twitch.tv/mbcrump) twitch stream.
 A collection of awesome ethical hacking security related content!

 - [Awesome Security](#awesome-security)